mobxjs/mst-gql/examples/5-nextjs/README.md

-# Scaffolding example
+# SSR example

-This example shows a minimal example of how to configure the code scaffolding, if you have some schema available somewhere.
+This example shows a minimal example of how to use SSR:

+`yarn install` install

+`yarn install-mst-gql` install mst-gql locally in this example package's node modules

-`yarn start` Runs the scaffolder and uses TypeScript to compile the generated sources.
+`yarn server:start` Runs the graphql server

-`yarn download` Re-fetches the graphql-schema from the demo endpoint (this might take a while).
-The schema definition is downloaded from: https://graphql-pokemon.now.sh/
+`yarn scaffold` scaffold MST models

+`yarn client:dev` start client